Skip to main content

 • Rain cover for buggy

-• Any activity specific clothes or items (guidance available at Enrolment)
+• Any activity-specific clothes or items (guidance available at Enrolment)

 • Ear defenders for children who struggle with loud noise (for watching music performances)